Mount Pleasant, Texas: Education

+Northeast Texas Community College is also located in Mount Pleasant, near the Chapel Hill school district.

 Media

-The Mount Pleasant Tribune is a twice-a-week newspaper which was founded in 1941.
+The Mount Pleasant Tribune is a weekly newspaper which was founded in 1941.

 Infrastructure

 Transportation

 A major project underway to build a 271 loop bypass around Mount Pleasant was completed in 2015.

+The Mount Pleasant Regional Airport is located three miles from the city.

 Healthcare

 The City of Mount Pleasant is served by Titus Regional Medical Center.

 Postal service

 The United States Postal Service operates the Mount Pleasant Post Office.

 Parole office

 The Texas Department of Criminal Justice (TDCJ) operates the Mount Pleasant District Parole Office in Mount Pleasant.